Introduction:

 This is a hard one.

-To make us the people that You've called us to be, to make us the people that Jesus described,
+To make us the people that you've called us to be, to make us the people that Jesus described his followers would be.

 I pray these things in Jesus' name.

-All right, we're in week 8 of the party.
+All right, we're in week eight of the party.

 Anybody else have like party fatigue?

-But look, we've got one more week of party, all right?
+But look, we got one more week of party, all right?

 So are you ready?

-Today, we want to wish a hearty congratulations to the hated.
+Today, we wanna wish a hearty congratulations to the hated.

 You ready?